dewert99/rust-horn-belt/README.md

 ## Structure

-* ~~The folder [lang](theories/lang) contains the formalization of the lambda-Rust core language, including the theorem showing that programs with data races get stuck.~~
 * The folder [prophecy](theories/prophecy) contains the formalization of the prophecy library.
 * The folder [lifetime](theories/lifetime) proves the rules of the lifetime